 re-new has since 2007 successfully hosted international conferences such as ICMC, ICAD, CMMR and IMAC in parallel with its annual re-new digital arts festival.
 But from 2013 re-new will organize its own academic conference in conjunction with the festival.
 This permits a better integration of art and academia, where the established presentation formats – paper, poster, demo and workshop, as well as exhibits and performances – are combined with novel presentation formats, to ensure better exposure and increased networking and knowledge sharing.

-re-new 2013 will emphasize inclusive structures that combine the natural eco-systems of developers, researchers and artists.
+re-new 2013 emphasizes inclusive structures that combine the natural eco-systems of developers, researchers and artists.
 The goal is to better allow for the meeting and sharing across disciplines and habits, so the focus may be on the exchange between practitioners, thinkers and users: between artists, technologists, researchers, curators and audience.